liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/02-setting-up-identity-provider.markdown

 in seconds.
 If this property is not set or is set to `0`, the SSO session has an unlimited duration.
 The SSO session maximum duration can be longer than the portal session maximum duration.
-If the portal session expires before the SSO session expires, the user is logged back in to @product@ automatically.
+If the portal session expires before the SSO session expires, the user is logged back in to @sharepoint@ automatically.
 SSO session expiration does not trigger a single logout from all service providers.
 You can use the session maximum age, for example, to force users to sign in again after a certain period of time.